sillycowvalley/Hopper/Docs/Hopper Language.md

 Unlike C and its derivatives, Hopper **does not allow** the use of `break` statements after each case.
 The code execution will **never** fall through to the next case. `break` is reserved for loop constructs.

+#### Streamlined Control Flow for Loop and Switch Integration

+In Hopper, `break` and `continue` are dedicated solely to managing loop control and are not used within switch cases.
+This clear delineation enhances control flow management within nested structures and provides several key advantages:

+1. **Clear Intent**: Using `break` or `continue` within a switch case that is nested inside a loop makes it unequivocally clear that the intention is to control the loop, not to exit a switch case.
+This clarity helps in maintaining the readability and straightforwardness of the code.

+2. **Simplified Logic**: Developers are not required to implement additional mechanisms like boolean flags or complex conditional structures to exit loops from within switch cases.
+This straightforward approach avoids extra code overhead and potential errors from more complex control flow manipulations.

+3. **Enhanced Maintainability**: Code that exhibits straightforward and predictable behavior is easier to maintain and debug.
+A `break` or `continue` statement in a loop behaves consistently, whether it's inside a switch statement or not, simplifying the troubleshooting and modification processes.

+4. **Consistent Behavior Across Contexts**: By ensuring that `break` and `continue` have uniform functionality across all usage contexts, Hopper provides a consistent developer experience when writing and reading code, even in complex applications with nested loops and switch cases.

+This design not only prevents common errors but also enhances the usability of control statements, making them effective tools for managing the program's flow, particularly in complex scenarios.

 #### Supported Variable Types
 In Hopper, switch cases can be of various types including bool, char, byte, uint, int, and string.